-- 2-) A fault defect all missing in the firing - b-) Faults or defects in appliances c-) Mal-operation or abuse the electrical circuit (e.g. overloading)

-32.1 Corrosion: Wherever metal is used there is often the attendant problem of corrosion and it's prevented.
-There is two necessary corrosion for corrosion.

-The prevention of contact between two dissimilar metals ex copper & aluminium.
+- a-) A fault defect all missing in the firing - b-) Faults or defects in appliances - c-) Mal-operation or abuse the electrical circuit (e.g. overloading) - 3.2.1 Corrosion: Wherever metal is used there is often the attendant problem of corrosion and it's prevented.
+There is two necessary corrosion for corrosion. - a-) The prevention of contact between two dissimilar metals ex copper & aluminium.

--- Prohibition of soldering fluxes which remains acidic or corrosive at the compilation of a control of a con c-The protection metal sheaths of cables and metal conductions fittings where they come into contact with lime, cement or plaster and certain hard woods ex : corrosion of the metal boxes.

-d-)Protection of cables wiring systems and equipment's against the corrosive action of water, oil or dumbness if not they are suitable designed to with these conditions.

-32.2 Over current: Overcurrent, excess current the result of either and overload or a short circuit.
+- b-) Prohibition of soldering fluxes which remains acidic or corrosive at the compilation of a soldering operation ex cable joint together. - c-)The protection metal sheaths of cables and metal conductions fittings where they come into contact with lime, cement or plaster and certain hard woods ex: corrosion of the metal boxes. - d-)Protection of cables wiring systems and equipment's against the corrosive action of water, oil or dumbness if not they are suitable designed to with these conditions. - 3.2.2 Over current: Overcurrent, excess current the result of either and overload or a short circuit.
 The overloading occurs when an extra load is taken from the supply.
 This load being connected in parallel with the existing load in a circuit decreases.
 The overload resistance of the circuit and current increases which causes heating the cables and deteriorate the cable insulation.
 And the short-circuit.